-Remember that all calculations are in units of production and not monetary amounts.
+It is important to note that all calculations are in units of production and not monetary amounts.

 1. Enter the Sales Demand in Units

-Enter the sales demand in units for each of the five years.
+Firstly enter the sales demand in units for each of the five years.
 This demand should be based on the revenue forecast used in the financial projections template.

 2. Enter the Ending Inventory Days